-NOTICE OF 2013 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2014 ANNUAL MEETING OF STOCKHOLDERS

-Notice is hereby given that the Annual Meeting of the Stockholders of Matrix Service Company, a Delaware corporation, (the "Company" or "Matrix"), will be held at the Company's Corporate Headquarters, 5100 East Skelly Drive, Tulsa, Oklahoma, on the 14th day of November 2013, at 3:00 p.m., Central time, for the following purposes:
+Notice is hereby given that the Annual Meeting of the Stockholders of Matrix Service Company, a Delaware corporation, (the "Company" or "Matrix"), will be held at the Company's Corporate Headquarters, 5100 East Skelly Drive, Tulsa, Oklahoma, on the 13th day of November 2014, at 2:00 p.m., Central time, for the following purposes:

-- 1. To elect six persons to serve as members of the Board of Directors of the Company until the 2014 annual stockholders meeting or until their successors have been elected and qualified; - 2.
-To consider and act upon a proposal to ratify the engagement of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2014; - 3.
-To conduct an advisory vote on executive compensation; - 4.
+- To elect seven persons to serve as members of the Board of Directors of the Company until the 2015 annual stockholders meeting or until their successors have been elected and qualified; - 2.
+To consider and act upon a proposal to ratify the engagement of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2015; - 3.
+To conduct an advisory vote on executive compensation; - To consider and vote upon a proposal to amend the Company's 2012 Stock and Incentive Compensation Plan to, among other things, increase the number of shares of Common Stock of the Company authorized for issuance thereunder from 1,300,000 to 2,300,000; and - 5.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-The Board of Directors has fixed the close of business on September 27, 2013 as the record date for the meeting (the "Record Date"), and only holders of record of the Company's common stock at such time are entitled to notice of and to vote at the meeting and any adjournment thereof.
+The Board of Directors has fixed the close of business on September 26, 2014 as the record date for the meeting (the "Record Date"), and only holders of record of the Company's common stock at such time are entitled to notice of and to vote at the meeting and any adjournment thereof.